Where are your packs made?

 Where can I see one of your packs in person?

-If you have questions about which pack to choose, please see the following questions, and don’t hesitate to contact us.
+If you have questions about which pack to choose, please look over the information below or give us a call to discuss your needs: 208-995-4688

 Why do Exo Mtn Gear packs cost so much?

-We are the only pack on the market with a 100% Titanium frame, which is both difficult and expensive to source and work with.
-We also use the highest quality Cordura fabrics, specialized stretch fabrics, premium-grade YKK zippers and other high quality hardware.
-All of these high-end source materials are then put in the hands of highly skilled workers and turned into an Exo Mountain Gear pack, and it is all done right here in the USA.
+We use the highest quality USA-sourced Cordura fabrics, custom Carbon Fiber frame material, specialized stretch fabrics, premium-grade YKK zippers, and the highest quality of buckles and hardware.
+All of these high-end materials are then put in the hands of highly skilled workers and turned into an Exo Mtn Gear pack, and it is all done right here in Boise, Idaho, USA.

 Do you ever run sales or promotions, or offer any discounts?

-We also have a program for licensed hunting guides — apply here if you qualify.
+We also have a Guide Discount program for professional big game hunting guides.

 How much does shipping cost?